JacksonBurns/fastprop/paper/paper.md

 The reference study introduced DeepAR, a highly complex modeling approach, which achieved an accuracy of 0.911 and an AUROC of 0.945.

 For this study an 80/10/10 random splitting is repeated four times on the dataset since no analogous split to the reference study can be determined.
-Chemprop takes 16 minutes and 55 seconds to run on this dataset and achieves only 0.824+/-0.020 accuracy and 0.898+/-0.022 AUROC.
+Chemprop takes 16 minutes and 55 seconds to run on this dataset and achieves only 0.824 $\pm$ 0.020 accuracy and 0.898 $\pm$ 0.022 AUROC.
-`fastprop` takes only 1 minute and 54 seconds (1 minute and 39 seconds for descriptor calculation) and is competitive with the reference study in performance, achieving a 88.2+/-3.7% accuracy and 0.935+/-0.034 AUROC.
+`fastprop` takes only 1 minute and 54 seconds (1 minute and 39 seconds for descriptor calculation) and is competitive with the reference study in performance, achieving a 88.2 $\pm$ 3.7% accuracy and 0.935 $\pm$ 0.034 AUROC.
+The purely model falls far behind these methods with a 71.8 $\pm$ 6.6% accuracy and 0.824 $\pm$ 0.052 AUROC, as expected.
 <!--
 [07/26/2024 04:08:23 PM fastprop.descriptors] INFO: Descriptor calculation complete, elapsed time: 0:01:39.167050
 [07/26/2024 04:08:38 PM fastprop.cli.train] INFO: Displaying validation results: